 ‘Bungy’, as he was known on Coventry, was from Neston on the Wirral near Liverpool and joined the navy in 1979, training at HMS Fisgard in Torpoint (where he was nicknamed ‘Willie’) and became an apprentice at HMS Collingwood (with a nickname change to ‘Stumpy’!).
 In May 1981 he had joined HMS Coventry for the ‘sea training’ phase of his apprenticeship.
 A typical young apprentice with his life ahead of him, Ian loved music (playing the clarinet and chasing around the South coast on his motorbike to rock concerts) and was also a keen fencer.
 His sea training was nearly at an end when Coventry sailed for the Falklands.
 Ian was killed in the computer room, his action station as part of the weapons engineering damage repair team.

 Petty Officer Marine Engineering Mechanic (Mechanical)

-Paul was in the engine room and was badly injured with a skull fracture, though this was not realised at the time.
-He managed to get off the ship but on his return to the UK suffered several episodes of blacking out.
+Paul was in the after engine room and was injured with a skull fracture, though this was not realised at the time.
+Initially dazed, he came round and succeeded in escaping the ship, but on his return to the UK suffered several episodes of blacking out.
 X-rays revealed first his undiagnosed skull fracture and also a brain tumour that had resulted from it, which was growing aggressively.
 He died as a result of this on 29th March 1983.
-He is buried in the Church of St. Andrew church yard in his home town of Swavesey in Cambridgeshire; his name is now on the Swavesey Churchyard war memorial and also on a plaque inside the church.
+He is buried in the Church of St. Andrew churchyard in his home town of Swavesey in Cambridgeshire; his name is now on the Swavesey Churchyard war memorial and also on a plaque inside the church.